xiqi-zheng/santas-grotto/deploy-instructions.md

 An important step is to connect the database with the app.
 We can do this by modifying a field in the `Dockerfile` in the `springboot` branch.
 The line
 ```
-PG_HOST=santas-grotto-postgre-toolchain-202111020943
+ENV PG_HOST=......
 ```
 should be replaced with
 ```
-ENV PG_HOST=<your-database-app-name>
+ENV PG_HOST=<your-database-toolchain-name>
 ```
-where `<your-database-app-name>` is what you remembered from step 2.4.
+where `<your-database-toolchain-name>` is what you remembered from step 2.8.
+This is the hostname that the app container will use to find the database container.

 ## 5. Create Springboot Toolchain
 A toolchain also needs to be created for the application.
 Many of the steps will be similar, but with some important differences.

 1. Inside IBM Cloud account, go to [toolchains](https://cloud.ibm.com/devops/toolchains?env_id=ibm:yp:eu-gb)
-2. Make sure Resource Group is your individual group-<x> and Location is London.
+2. Make sure Resource Group is your individual `group-<x>` and Location is London.
 Click `Create toolchain`
 3. Select `Develop a Kubernetes App`
-4. In the options, change `Select a source provider` to `GitHub`. `Toochain name` and later `App name` should have your project name as part of them.
-Other options can be left as defaults.
+4. In the options, change `Select a source provider` to `GitHub`.
+Your GitHub account should be linked from prior steps.
+5. Change `Clone` to `Existing` and select the right repository from the dropdown list.
-5. Click on `Delivery Pipeline` (clicking create now will bring you to the same tab).
+6. Click on `Delivery Pipeline` (clicking create now will bring you to the same tab).
 Add new IBM Cloud API key by clicking `New +` (note this is a secret credential, DO NOT SHARE).
 You will see a popup, default values are ok, but it is encouraged to add a description to the API key with something related to your project.
-6. Values should be automatically populated. **IMPORTANT**: you must provide the correct `Cluster namespace`, do not use the default `prod`.
+7. Values should be automatically populated. **IMPORTANT**: you must provide the correct `Cluster namespace`, do not use the default `prod`.
 Use the namespace that follows this pattern: `group-<lowercaseprojectname>`.
+8. Update `Toochain name` and `App name` to include your project name as part of them.
-Then click `Create`.
+9. Click `Create`.

 ## 6. Modifying Springboot toolchain